yvesgurcan/adventure/fit.md

-"Well, the good news is that assessing if we're a fit is a gamble for both of us."
+"Well, the good news is that assessing if we're a good fit is a gamble for both of us."

 He pauses for dramatic effect.